tpope/vim-classpath/README.markdown

 # classpath.vim

 This plugin sets the `'path'` for JVM languages to match the class path of your current Java project.
-I originally wrote it for Clojure,
+This lets commands like `:find` and `gf` work as designed.
+I originally wrote it for Clojure, but I see no reason why it wouldn't be handy for other languages as well.

 Currently, [Maven][] and [Leiningen][] are supported, with a fallback to `$CLASSPATH` if neither applies.
 [Open an issue][GitHub issues] if you have